lasanthamudalige/api-based-dictionary/README.md

 ## Description

-The website take the user to a form to get the user input and once the user submite the data it gives out a titie, image and a description about that word. for some words there aren't any images it gives a message.
+The website take the user to a form to get the user input and once the user submit the data it gives out a title, image and a description about that word.
+For some words there aren't any images it gives a message.

 ### Preview